libmapper/libmapper/README.markdown

 This library is a system for representing input and output signals on a network and allowing arbitrary "mappings" to be dynamically created between them.

-A "mapping", or "connection" associated with relational properties, consists of an [Open Sound Control](http://opensoundcontrol.org/) stream being established between source signals and a destination signal – the source is translated to the destination's expected format, with some mathematical expression used to condition the transmitted values as desired.
+A "mapping" represents a data-streaming association between one or more source signals and a destination signal, in which data is transported using either shared memory or [Open Sound Control](http://opensoundcontrol.org/) streams over a network.
+In addition to traffic management, libmapper automatically handles address and datatype translation, and enables the use of arbitrary mathematical expression for conditioning, combining and transforming the source values as desired.
 This can be used for example to connect a set of sensors to a synthesizer's input parameters.

 To get started quickly with libmapper, be sure to read the tutorials, found in the "doc" folder in this distribution.